jvani/PUI2016_jmv423/HW5_jmv423/README.md

 Ha: Nicotine patches cause cessation rates to be significantly larger than with the control patches (p = 0.05).
 P(Cessation|Patch) > P(Cessation|Control).

 ####Quantify the danger of smoking for pregnant women.
-Ho: The IQ of children ages 1-4 with mothers who smoked during their pregnancy is significantly equal or greater than children whose mothers did not smoke.
+Ho: The mean IQ of children ages 1-4 with mothers who smoked during their pregnancy is significantly equal or greater than children whose mothers did not smoke.
 IQsmokers >= IQnonsmokers.

-Ha: The IQ of children ages 1-4 with mothers who smoked during their pregnancy is significantly less than children whose mothers did not smoke.
+Ha: The mean IQ of children ages 1-4 with mothers who smoked during their pregnancy is significantly less than children whose mothers did not smoke.
 IQsmokers < IQnonsmokers.
 ####Work Breakdown
 All work done by Jordan Vani